Hip Replacement / Resurfacing

 Hip replacement and/or resurfacing are procedures that can relieve pain and restore function for people with arthritis or other hip conditions.
-Dr. Kwartowitz and Dr. O'Keefe in West Bloomfield and Farmington Hills, Michigan have the experience and skills to perform all types of arthroscopic and joint replacement procedures.
+Dr. Kwartowitz and Dr. O'Keefe in West Bloomfield, Michigan have the experience and skills to perform all types of arthroscopic and joint replacement procedures.

 The hip is one of the most commonly replaced joints.
-This ball-and-socket joint allows us to move our legs and bend and straighten our body.
-Osteoarthritis, a type of arthritis, is the main reason for hip replacement surgery.
+This ball-and-socket joint allows you to move your legs and bend and straighten your body.
+Osteoarthritis, a type of degenerative arthritis, is the main reason for hip replacement surgery.
 Other conditions, including trauma, may also cause the need for a hip replacement.